 This would aid you to formulate your next plan of action by getting to understand the other person’s point of view.

 When it appears that things are getting so far out of hand that a friendship important to you might be destroyed.
-Since Facebook has set no limits on the number of accounts one person might maintain.
 The best option to contact the person who blocked you is by creating a second account.

 - First of all, visit the Facebook website and click “Create New Account”.

-- You can use the same name, but you must use a different email address to register that isn’t linked to any existing account.
+- You can use the same name, but you must use a different email address or mobile number to register that isn’t linked to any existing account.